istio/istio.io/content/en/blog/2022/egress-policies/index.md

 ![Egress traffic](proxy-external.png)

-## Block outbound access
+## Restrict outbound access

-Using `istioctl` we modify the Istio installation to change the outbound traffic policy from `ALLOW_ANY` to `REGISTRY_ONLY` which enforces that only hosts defined with `ServiceEntry` resources are part of the mesh service registry; could be accessed to by sidecars of the mesh:
+Using `istioctl` we modify the Istio installation to change the outbound traffic policy from `ALLOW_ANY` to `REGISTRY_ONLY` which enforces that only hosts defined with `ServiceEntry` resources are part of the mesh service registry; could be accessed to by sidecars of the mesh.

+{{< tip >}}
+Changing the outbound traffic policy to `REGISTRY_ONLY` should be considered a best-effort security boundary and not as a strong security policy, for more read [here](/docs/ops/best-practices/security/#securing-egress-traffic).
+{{< /tip >}}

+Modify the outboundTrafficPolicy:

 {{< text bash >}}
 $ istioctl install -y --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=REGISTRY_ONLY